 One asked for an “internet service report” of Espinoza’s email address, looking specifically for his “forwards,” “opens,” “clicks” and “views” of the email in question.
 Clements’ other discovery request asked for “any and all email service reports, analytics reports or email tracking reports” of Espinoza’s email account regarding the same email in question.

 “Such a report would have provided analytics of his email activity from his end,” Clements said.

 In both cases, Espinoza denied that he ever had access to or possessed any such reports.
 In one case, he responded by writing that “if such a report existed at some point, it no longer does.”

 Reports like these indeed exist, Blog said, and are usually kept between a year and 18 months on average.
 Clements’ discovery requests came roughly a year and a half after the alleged hacking incident.
 Websites anticipating subpoenas, Blog said, typically keep their email reports on hand longer.

 Online records show that Weh owns the domain Espinoza used, which is still active today.

 “Mr. Weh had access to some level of email reports,” Blog said.
 “Whether they existed at this timeframe, I don’t know, but they existed at one time.”

 Blog added: “It’s unusual that they couldn’t produce something.”

-Colin Hunter, the attorney who represented Espinoza during the case, said that the Weh’s email tracking service that wasn’t as sophisticated as the program Clements used.
-In other words, Hunter argue that they didn’t track as many analytics as Clements did.
+Colin Hunter, the attorney who represented Espinoza during the case, said that Weh’s email tracking service that wasn’t as sophisticated as the program Clements used.
+In other words, Hunter argued that Espinoza and Weh didn’t track as many analytics as Clements did.